Skip to content

 The complete picture includes:

-The International Coaching Federation (ICF) 2023 study, businesses report measurable improvements in productivity, goal achievement, and self-confidence.
-But here's what that study doesn't tell you: those results assume you can implement what you learn.
+The International Coaching Federation (ICF) 2023 study shows businesses report measurable improvements in productivity, goal achievement, and self-confidence.
+Those results assume you can implement what you learn.

-The biggest ROI misconception?
-Thinking coaching fees are the only cost.
+Don’t overlook the additional costs.
+It adds up.
 If your coach helps you build an email nurture sequence, you still need the email platform ($40-100/month), the time to write emails (8-12 hours), and the consistency to maintain it.

 The funding reality.
 Women-owned businesses receive 2.2% of venture capital funding.
 You're likely bootstrapping.
 When corporate clients evaluate a $25,000 executive coaching investment or employee engagement program, they're allocating budget.
 When you evaluate it, you're choosing between coaching, hiring help, or staying afloat another quarter.